🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Begin by conducting regular employee surveys to track evolving preferences on recognition methods and frequency.
 Complement these surveys with focus groups, bringing together diverse employees to dive deeper into survey results and explore new ideas.

-You can also maintain an ongoing dialogue by implementing suggestion boxes, both physical and digital, ensuring prompt review and response to demonstrate the value of employee input.
+You can also maintain an ongoing dialogue by implementing suggestion boxes, both physical and digital.

 Additionally, you can leverage exit interviews to identify gaps in the recognition strategy by specifically inquiring about how recognition influenced departing employees' decisions.